-Perhaps you could use this head not for violently beaten tom-toms, but for the snare which you’re hopefully more lenient towards.
+Perhaps you could use this head not for violently beaten tom-toms, but for the snare head which you’re hopefully more lenient towards.
 So the fact that it’s only single ply isn’t too much of a downer.
 It’s still durable and offers an incredible sound at that, and although there’s a size for every head, it works best on the snares.

-This snappy snare ready head is made to deliver a tight sound without excessive overtones.
+This snappy snare head is made to deliver a tight sound without excessive overtones.
 Everything is controlled including sustain, and stray harmonics are reeled in and handled.
 It’s a coated head with a sound as clean as a clear head.